The Bustle Era: Women's Fashions of the 1870s -1880s

 1883 - 1890

-High collars worn closely fitted were supported with whale bone and came attacked to bodices, dresses, or jackets.
+- High collars worn closely fitted were supported with whale bone and came attached to bodices, dresses, or jackets.

 Bustle circa 1885